Kharilylesshaw/CS-230-Operating-Platforms/README.md

-# Analysis & Design of "Draw It or Lose It" for a client of Creative Technology Solutions
+# System Analysis & Design of "Draw It or Lose It" for a client of Creative Technology Solutions

 ## Summary of The Gaming Room Client and Software Requirements